emtiu/sc2000tool/README.md

 * **Known working**
   * **Platform:** Linux 64-bit with Python 2.7.3
   * **Sim City 2000:** MS-DOS, rev. 1.01
-  * **Emulation:** DOSBox 0.74
+  * **… running in:** DOSBox 0.74

-I'd love to see that list grow, especially for Sim City 2000 on other platforms like Mac or Windwos.
+I'd love to see that list grow, especially for Sim City 2000 on other platforms like Mac or Windows.
 Any report of success or failure is greatly appreciated!

 ## Documentation